DavidPrivateProjects/project-ideas/README.md

 # Write program that tells you how much coffein you have left in your system!

+# Why use pyspark streaming instead of kafka?

 # Do the Pyspark course first!
 Then Google cloud and then the dpt course.
 Or dpt before Google cloud?
 # Maybe do a databricks course before the final google cloud course